NickGrinkov/NickGrinkov/README.md

 - ⌨️ I like to write code
 - 📚 I`m constantly learning new things
-- 🏅 I like workout and to play soccer
+- 🏅 I like workout and play soccer

 ### Languages and Tools: